syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires when the items from grid view or tile view of fileexplorer control has been selected.
+Fires when the items from grid view or tile view of FileExplorer control is selected.

 <table class="params">
 <thead>